 This course aims at deepening the understanding of thematic perspectives on Japanese foreign and development policy.
 Traditional views about Japanese foreign policy focused on Yoshida Doctrine, and the contrasting ones are Koizumi and Abe Doctrine.
-The former is called doves and the present prime minister belongs to that group.
+The group faction promoting the former is called "doves" and the present prime minister (2024.9.-) belongs to that group.
 For Japan, development issues are linked with the remaining tools of foreign policy and the changing roles of Self Defense Forces (SDF) are also becoming the tools for foreign policy.
+The traditional position of LDP (Liberal Democratic Party) is expanding ODA (Official Development Assistance), while keeping the low-level budget of SDF (Self Defense Force).
+But the recent position of LDP, after the Second Abe Administration, is to expand SDF budgets, while downsizing ODA.
+We will look at the political process of making these changes.

-More emphasis is placed on the Japanese Foreign Policy unique characteristics and its key bilateral relations with other countries, especially China, South Korea and ASEAN countries.
-From that perspective, Brown and Kingston (2018)'s book is appropriate.
+More emphasis is placed on the Japanese Foreign Policy's still unique characteristics and its key bilateral relations with other countries, especially U.S., China, South Korea and ASEAN countries.
+From that perspective, Brown and Kingston (2018)'s book may be appropriate.
 This book contains good and new elements, and covers a wider area related to Japanese foreign and development policy.
 This course tries to help students get familiar with general understanding of the Japanese foreign policy related to regional security issues and development topics.

-Not only its past trends and achievements but also the present tasks dilemmas, future roles and potential partnerships with Japan are to be examined.
+Not only its past trends and achievements but also the present tasks, dilemmas, future roles are to be examined.
 Also, key important issues such as public opinion, ageing society, gender issues, and Japanese soft power issues are also covered.

-Course contents can be varied because each student can pick up any article or chapter of the textbook.
+Course contents can be varied because each student can pick up any article or chapter of the text-book.
 The below is the example of 2020 class.

 - 1. Introduction by lecturer (1): Contending with Regional Uncertainty - 2.
 (2): Japan's National Identity - 3.
 (3): Japan's Labor Shortage - 4.
 Student's selected chapters (1): Japan's foreign relations in Cold War Asia - 5.
 (2): IR theory and Japan's Foreign Policy - 6.
 (3): Evolution or New Doctrine - 7.
 (4): Japan's Security Policy in US-Japan Alliance - 8.
 (5): Chinese Grandiose Maritime Ambitions - 9.
 (6): "Commitment by Presence" - 10.
 (7): Triumph of Hope - 11.
 (8): Japan's Multilateralism in Asia - 12.
 (9): Japan's Reconciliation Diplomacy - 13.
-Added Lectures (1): Japan's Central Asia - 14.
+Added Lectures (1): Japan's Central Asia Policy - 14.
 (2): China, Japan and Global Governance: Contested Ideas and Regimes